DSD-DBS/capella-rm-bridge/docs/source/snapshot.rst

 - descriptionary part of the module,
 - **data_types**: For
-  :external:class:`~capellambse.extensions.reqif.elements.EnumDataTypeDefinition`\
+  :external:class:`~capellambse.extensions.reqif.EnumerationDataTypeDefinition`\
-  s, all needed options/values for :external:class:`~capellambse.extensions.reqif.elements.EnumerationValueAttribute`\
+  s, all needed options/values for :external:class:`~capellambse.extensions.reqif.EnumerationValueAttribute`\
   s,
 - **requirement_types**: For
-  :external:class:`~capellambse.extensions.reqif.elements.RequirementType`\ s
+  :external:class:`~capellambse.extensions.reqif.RequirementType`\ s
   and finally
-- **items**: For the exported work items that will result into :external:class:`~capellambse.extensions.reqif.elements.Requirement`\ s and :external:class:`~capellambse.extensions.reqif.elements.RequirementsFolder`\
+- **items**: For the exported work items that will result into :external:class:`~capellambse.extensions.reqif.Requirement`\ s and :external:class:`~capellambse.extensions.reqif.Folder`\ s.
-  s.

 The ``id`` is required and will be compared with the ``identifier`` of the matched ``RequirementsModule``.
 Other attributes like ``long_name`` or ``text``